Is Dirt Good For You? How Soil And Farm Animals Can Benefit Your Gut

 • Faecalibacterium [19]

-Children with asthma instead had a higher amount of fungi, including:
+Instead of good bacteria, children with asthma had a higher amount of fungi, including:

 • Candida